bevyengine/bevy-website/content/contributing/project-information/bevy-organization.md

 weight = 2
 +++

-The Bevy Organization is the group of people responsible for stewarding the Bevy project.
+The Bevy Organization is the group of people responsible for stewarding the Bevy Project.
 It handles things like merging pull requests, choosing project direction, managing bugs / issues / feature requests, running the Bevy website, controlling access to secrets, defining and enforcing best practices, etc.

 :::info
 You **do not** need to be a member of the Bevy Organization to contribute to Bevy.
 Community contributors (this means you) can freely open issues, submit pull requests, and review pull requests.